Anchorage police investigate death of 36-year-old man as homicide

 The department classified the investigation as a homicide the next day.

-A spokeswoman for the police department would not answer questions Thursday morning about the crime, including how Claye Jr. died or what the circumstances surrounding the crime were.
+A spokeswoman for the police department would not answer questions Thursday morning about the homicide investigation, including how Claye died or what the circumstances surrounding his death were.
 No arrests had been made by Thursday.

 Claye's death was one of three homicides within a week.
 A 26-year-old man was shot to death in East Anchorage on Saturday.
 Charging documents filed against the man accused in the killing linked the violence to gang activity.
 Another man was fatally shot at Taku Lake Park late Tuesday.